2002–03 Milwaukee Bucks season

-However, the Bucks did not make it out of the first round of the playoffs, losing 2–4 to the New Jersey Nets in the Eastern Conference First Round.
-The Nets would reach the Finals for the second consecutive year, but would lose in six games to the San Antonio Spurs.
-Following the season, Payton signed as a free agent with the Los Angeles Lakers, while Cassell and Ervin Johnson were both traded to the Minnesota Timberwolves, head coach George Karl was fired, and Mason retired.
+The Bucks finished 17th in the NBA in home-game attendance, with an attendance of 665,966 at the Bradley Center during the regular season.
+Following the season, Payton signed as a free agent with the Los Angeles Lakers, while Cassell and Johnson were both traded to the Minnesota Timberwolves, head coach George Karl was fired, and Caffey and Anthony Mason both retired.